 After the call is closed, the Joint Secretariat assesses the submitted proposals.
-The project will be assessed against strategic and operational assessment criteria.
+The project will be assessed against strategic and operational assessment criteria (below, applied as of the third call).
 Every applicant is encouraged to critically assess the project idea against these criteria.
 Only projects that pass the strategic assessment will move onto an assessment of the operational criteria.